Calabi-Yau structures on topological Fukaya categories: Introduction

+\begin{definition} A {\em constructibly cosheaved in categories (\textsc{ccc}) space} is a pair $(X, \cF)$ where $X$ is a topological space and $\cF$ is a cosheaf on $X$ valued in the $\infty$-category of small dg categories, constructible with respect to some finite stratification of $X$.
+We define analogously the notion of {\em constructibly sheaved in categories (\textsc{csc}) space} $(X, \cF)$. \end{definition}

+Given a \textsc{ccc} or \textsc{csc} space as above, we say that a map $X \to Y$ or $Y \to X$ is {\em constructible} if it is stratifiable by a locally finite stratification with respect to which the (co)sheaf is constructible.
+In particular we say $U \subset X$ is {\em constructible} if it is a union of strata for some finite stratification of $X$ with respect to which $\cF$ is constructible.

 \begin{example} Let $M$ be a manifold and $k$ a field.
-Let $Loc$ be the sheaf of categories of local systems of $k$-vector spaces on $M$.
-Then $\cH \cH_*(Loc) = k_M$.
-A local orientation of the locally arboreal space $(M, Loc)$ is a choice of isomorphism $k_M \cong \omega_M[-\dim M]$, i.e., an orientation of $M$ in the sense of topology. \end{example}
+Let $Loc(M)$ be the category of (unbounded, possibly infinite rank) local systems of complexes of $k$-vector spaces on $M$.
+Then $U \mapsto Loc(U)$, together the evident restriction maps, determines a sheaf $\cL oc$ on $M$ valued in the category of presentable dg categories with limit-preserving morphisms.
+To get a \textsc{csc} space, let $Loc^b(U) \subset Loc(U)$ be the full subcategory of local systems of perfect $k$-modules, and $\cL oc^b \subset \cL oc$ the corresponding full subsheaf.
+Then $(M, \cL oc^b)$ is a \textsc{csc} space.